ias-tubs/hand_sanitizer/README.md

 ## Open Sourced Components

-We are currently working on open sourcing additional components and will update this page accordingly.
+We are currently working on open sourcing additional components, pending intellectual property approval from the involved industrial partner, and will update this page accordingly.

 ### Taint Browser

 The taint browser used throughout our study is open source on Github as [Project Foxhound](https://github.com/SAP/project-foxhound).
 We used [Version 80](https://github.com/SAP/project-foxhound/releases/tag/v80.0) for all our experiments.

+### MONA

+The changes we made to the MONA library are [available on Github](https://github.com/tmbrbr/MONA) as well.

 ## Materials